 If it’s daytime — even if the sun isn’t shining — UV rays are actively filtering through the clouds.
 In fact, according to the American Academy of Dermatologists (AAD), up to 80% of UV rays from the sun can penetrate the clouds and reach your skin.

 Cloudy days are especially risky if you’re at the beach, in the pool, or near the snow, as these are all surfaces where light can reflect and bounce onto your skin… meaning those sneaky rays are hitting your skin twice.
 In certain circumstances, sun rays can even reflect off the edges of clouds and intensify their light and causing additional skin damage.

-So whether it’s a hazy day at the beach, you’re hitting the slopes this winter, or you’re simply running errands around town, it’s imperative that you apply a broad spectrum sunscreen to protect you from UVA and UVB rays.
-And beyond that, make sure an SPF is a part of your daily skincare routine!
+So whether it’s a hazy day at the beach, you’re hitting the slopes this winter, or you’re simply running errands around town, it’s imperative that you apply a broad spectrum sunscreen (and reapply it throughout the day!) to protect you from UVA and UVB rays.